kefayuan/kefayuan.github.io/ProblemSolvingUsingJava/Chapter01.md

 layout: page
 title:  Big O
 ---
 Many problems have more than one solutions.
-As of a software problem, it is more often that the problem has different algorithms to implement it, e.g. sort, there are many different sorting method, for a instance, the fllowing two code snippets.
+As of a software problem, it is more often that the problem has different algorithms to implement it, e.g. sort.
+There are many different sorting methods, for a instance, the following two code snippets.
 ```java
 public void bubbleSort(int[] arr) {
     int n = arr.length;